Can scoliosis or scoliosis surgery kill you?

 The Scoliosis Research Society (SRS), consisting largely of surgeons who treat scoliosis, requires all members to participate in formal reporting of scoliosis complications, including the rate of death.
 SRS members may opt out of this mandatory reporting for a fine of only $200.
 Scoliosis surgery mortality rates from the 2016 SRS Morbidity and Mortality report 2 vary from those reported by Weiss and Goodall, but both reports find the highest rate of death among neuromuscular scoliosis surgery.

-Can Scoliosis Kill You: Detailed Breakdowns From the 2016 SRS Mortality Report:
+Scoliosis Surgery Death rates: Detailed Breakdowns From the 2016 SRS Mortality Report

 Average Death Rate for Adolescent Idiopathic Scoliosis (AIS) Surgery in Children Under 10 years Old: 0.06%